codalab/codalab-competitions/docs/DOCKER_README.md

 The docker-compose file in the root of the project will work as is, however, if you would like to change certain variables or ports that is fine.

+## Start up the Project

-If everything is working correctly, you may now start your project and all its services:
+If everything is working correctly, you may now **start** your project and all its services:

 `docker-compose up -d`

 This is will start composing your application in a "detached" mode (recommended for better viewing).
 If it is the first time running the command, the services will _"build"_ from their respective images which may take a minute.

 You may now inspect that all the containers are running with:

 `docker ps -a`